vchavkov82/localstack-docs/src/content/docs/aws/integrations/app-frameworks/index.md

 - Architect (ARC)
 - Quarkus
 - Spring Cloud Function
+- Aspire

 Each guide shows how to configure the framework to work seamlessly with LocalStack for local development and testing.